GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *GMT* implements more than 30 different projections.
 They all project the input coordinates longitude and latitude to positions on a map.
-In general, :math:`x' = f(x,y,z)` and :math:`y' = g(x,y,z)`, where :math:`z` is implicitly given as the radial vector length to the :math:`(x,y)` point on the chosen ellipsoid.
-The functions :math:`f` and :math:`g` can be quite nasty and we will refrain from presenting details in this document.
+In general, :math:`x' = f(x,y,z)` and :math:`y' = g(x,y,z)`, where *z* is implicitly given as the radial vector length to the :math:`(x,y)` point on the chosen ellipsoid.
+The functions *f* and *g* can be quite nasty and we will refrain from presenting details in this document.
 The interested read is referred to *Snyder* [1987] [21]_.
 We will mostly be using the
 `pscoast <pscoast.html>`_ command to demonstrate each of